 Automate your email marketing

 Firstly, if you don’t do email marketing currently, you should be.
 And if you are, good for you!
 No matter if you rent a chair at a salon or run your own, email marketing is what makes the difference between one time clients and loyal ones.
-Collect email addresses from each client that comes in and use a software to automatically send them beautifully branded emails reminding them to come back.
+Collect email addresses from each client that comes in and use a salon management software to automatically send them beautifully branded emails reminding them to come back.
 Send them emails wishing them a happy birthday (for that you’d need to collect a bit more information about them), a happy holiday, letting them know about a sale or discount you’re running, and more.

 4. Learn to upsell your services and products